Idlewild (band): Warnings/Promises (2004–2005)

-As 2004 began, Idlewild spent the first four months of the year writing and demoing new songs up in the Scottish Highlands, and in Roddy's flat in London.
+As 2004 began, Idlewild spent the first four months of the year writing and demoing new songs up in the Scottish Highlands, and in Woomble's flat in London.
 The band chose to work with American producer Tony Hoffer and flew out to Los Angeles and spent the next three months recording and mixing the new songs.
 This marked the first time Idlewild had recorded an album all in one go.

 The band finished up the record in October 2004 in New York with mixer Michael Brauer.
-Roddy rented a room on the Lower East Side and stayed there for the remainder of the year, listening to the album they'd just made.
+Roddy rented a room on the Lower East Side and stayed there for the remainder of the year, listening to the album they had just made.
 2004 became the first in the band's existence devoted almost entirely to writing and recording an album.
 At the end of this year they titled it Warnings/Promises.

 2005 began with a series of acoustic shows around the UK.
 The first single from Warnings/Promises, entitled "Love Steals Us from Loneliness", appeared in February and became Idlewild's fourth Top 20 single.
 The album followed two weeks later and debuted within the UK Top Ten.
 Warnings/Promises received mainly positive reviews; however, some critics and fans disliked the band's direction with this album.

 In the UK, the band embarked upon an extensive UK tour, changing the setlist every night and revisiting songs from each of their albums.
 In the summer, Idlewild played a number of festivals and opened shows for U2, R.E.M. and the Pixies.
 Idlewild Release I Understand It on Date: April 29, 2005.

 In November, the band announced that they had parted ways with their record company Parlophone after fulfilling their contractual obligation over eight years, leaving them without a record deal.
 However, despite rumours that they were breaking up, the band claimed that they were looking forward to the future.

 The year ended with a Christmas show at Barrowlands, a famed Glasgow venue and the band's "spiritual home".
 After this gig, Gavin Fox left the band, with Woomble citing Fox's reluctance to be in a touring rock band and eagerness to stay home in Ireland where he would write songs and sing for his own band, Curse of Cain.
 Fox was replaced by former Astrid bassist Gareth Russell.